What’s your fall marathon taper plan look like?

 And I’ve learned a few things about the marathon taper that might help you go the distance.

-Do you need to run 26-plus miles before you actually run a marathon?
+Q: Do you need to run 26-plus miles before you actually run a marathon?

 So when should you do your last long run?

-Once you’ve banked that last long run, you’ll be better prepared for race day, physically and mentally.
+Try not to worry about your time, but instead go easy and aim for 18–24 miles.
+Once you’ve banked that last long run, you’ll be better prepared for race day...both physically and mentally.

-Cutting back miles is a smart marathon taper plan that will help you rest, recover from training, and get ready to go the distance.
+Cutting back miles is a smart taper plan that will help you rest, recover from training, and get ready to go the distance.

 Have you been waking up super early to fit in training runs, staying up late, or maybe both?